dof-studio/Statisticality/README.md

 ### License Exception
 Please read the following terms carefully and check whether you, or your entity satisfy the requirement of using this software `Statisticality`.
 Our team DOF Studio is a non-profitable organization which aims at pursuing a world without War, Discrimination, Unequity, and Anti-democracy.
-Hence, this software is based on `conditional Apache License Version 2.0`, which allows anybody to use, commercially use, redistribute, or modify the software EXCEPT:
+Hence, this software is based on a `conditional Apache License Version 2.0`, which allows anybody to use, commercially use, redistribute, or modify the software EXCEPT:
 - 1. The user is, or belongs to a military related organization.
 - 2. The user is, or belongs to an organization whose targets offend DOF Studio's basic aims.
 - 3. The user is, or belongs to an organization that is regarded as an explicit prohibitive user we listed below.